RNtaate/movies-catalogue/README.md

 [![GitHub Pull Requests](https://img.shields.io/badge/GitHub-Pull%20Requests-blue)]()

 ## Project Description

+> ### Catalogue of Statistics
 > This project is a capstone project built with ReactJS and Redux upon the completion of the React and Redux curriculum of the [Microverse Program](https:www.microverse.org).

-> The Project is a movies catalogue web page which fetches and displays a list of movies to the User depending on certain selection choices such as "Year of release", and "Genre".
+> It is a movies catalogue web page which fetches and displays a list of movies to the User depending on certain selection choices such as "Year of release", and "Genre".
 The User can also select a single movie to view its details.

 ### Screenshots